💬 Taweez Guidance

 Is Islam Taweez always haram (forbidden)?

-Not necessarily always, but it's a complex issue.
+Not necessarily always, but it is a complex issue.
 Amulets with unknown or magical content are definitely haram.
-Regarding those containing only Quranic verses and authentic duas, scholars have differed - some permit with strict conditions, others discourage completely.
+Regarding those containing only Quranic verses and authentic duas, scholars have differed — some permit with strict conditions, others discourage completely.
 We follow a Ruqyah-first approach to avoid controversial areas and focus on clearly beneficial practices.

 Do you make Powerful Taweez for Love or love marriage?

-No, we do not create any items claiming to control hearts or manipulate emotions.
-Islam forbids coercion and manipulation in relationships.
+No. Islam forbids coercion and manipulation in relationships.
 Instead, we provide guidance on halal approaches to marriage: proper family involvement, istikhara prayers, personal development, and authentic duas for finding compatible spouses.

 What about Powerful Naqsh for Money or wealth?